-- 3.1 The official Team Entry Form must be forwarded by all participating countries to both the FIH and the Organising Committee not later than 14 days before the start of the tournament. - 3.2 By virtue of a Team submitting a Team Entry Form to an International Event, all Team members are automatically bound by and required to comply with all of the provisions of the FIH Tournament Regulations, Code of Conduct, Media Policy and Uniform Advertising Policy. - 3.3 All players must be identified by their respective playing shirts numbered within the range 1 32 which must remain the same throughout the competition. - 3.4 The Team Entry Form must include: - a the names of up to 18 players wishing to take part in the tournament identified by their respective playing shirt numbers - b For an invitational tournament only, if it is proposed that squads may comprise a number greater than 18 players, all participating teams must agree to that greater number; - c the name of the Team Manager, not being the Head Coach; - d the name(s) of the Head Coach, any Assistant Coach, Team Physiotherapist and Team Medical Doctor, if present and wishing to be authorised to sit on the team bench; - e details of the primary and alternative colours of field players clothing; each piece in one set must consist of at least 80% single colour and the other set must consist of a colour(s) completely different from the dominant one(s) in the first mentioned set for shirt, shorts / skirt / skorts and socks; and
+- 3.1 The official Team Entry Form must be forwarded by all participating countries to both the FIH and the Organising Committee not later than 14 days before the start of the tournament. - 3.2 For the Youth Olympic Games, team entries must be submitted in accordance with the procedures laid down by the IOC and the Organising Committee of the Youth Olympic Games in respect of both the initial accreditation for the "long list" and the declared team entry.
+Only players who were declared on the "long list" will be able to play in the Youth Olympic Games. - 3.3 By virtue of a Team submitting a Team Entry Form to an International Event, all Team members are automatically bound by and required to comply with all of the provisions of the FIH Tournament Regulations, Code of Conduct, Media Policy and Uniform Advertising Policy. - 3.4 All players must be identified by their respective playing shirts numbered within the range 1 32 which must remain the same throughout the competition. - 3.5 The Team Entry Form must include: - a the names of up to 9 players wishing to take part in the tournament identified by their respective playing shirt numbers; - b the name of the Team Manager, not being the Head Coach; - the name(s) of the Head Coach, any Assistant Team Coach, Team Physiotherapist and Team Medical Doctor, if present and wishing to be authorised to sit on the team bench; - details of the primary and alternative colours of field players clothing.
+Each piece in one set must consist of at least 80% single colour.
+No colour that is one set of clothing may be repeated in the other relevant item of uniform (ie shirts, shorts, skirts / skorts and socks) except in collars, edging, piping or other decorative features (eg an accepted manufacturer's branding); and